giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

 Nice and simple.
-Let's add types, without templates, using `any`:
+Let's add types, but without templates, using the `any` type:

 ```js
 /**